Got told? Please don’t beat yourself up! It’s ALL good!

 Let’s cherish our moments because we shouldn’t assume how much time we’ve got.
 Gratitude’s a good attitude because judgment makes it all about u.
 This story is the result of one appreciated moment.
 Imagine if we appreciated them all.
 Please continue to enjoy life and FAKOFF to the fullest responsibly or else you’re just chasing unicorns.

-THANK YOU AND I LOVE AND ALL! <3
+THANK YOU AND I LOVE YOU ALL! <3

 Peace & Love,